TheHutGroup/Horizon-Public-Docs/examples/checkout/index.md

 }
 ```

-## Handover errors
+## Handover Checkout Errors

-The [CheckoutStartError](https://api.thehut.net/lfint/en/docs#CheckoutStartError) enum details situations that will prevent the checkout handover succeeding.
-Most of these (those starting with "invalid" or "no such") are a response to incorrect user input, or edge cases with the basket contents.
-The one most commonly seen is `BASKETS_MERGED` which can occur if checking-out immedidately after a login.
-See [here](../basket/index.md#basket-merge) for instructions for clearing that flag.
+If a customer encounters an error during checkout, the [CheckoutStartError](https://api.thehut.net/lfint/en/docs#CheckoutStartError) enum lists possible situations that could prevent the checkout handover from succeeding.
+Most of these errors (those starting with "invalid" or "no such") are a result of incorrect user input or edge cases with the basket contents.
+For example, the `BASKETS_MERGED` error may occur if a customer attempts to check out immediately after logging in.
+To clear this flag, follow the instructions [here](../basket/index.md#basket-merge).